p-adic iterated integration on semistable curves: Homotopy exact sequence

 Let $q=p^a$ for a positive integer $a$.
 For a log scheme $(X,M)$ defined over $k=\mathbf{F}_q$, set the the absolute Frobenius $\varphi^{\abs}\colon (X,M)\to (X,M)$ to be the absolute $q$-power Frobenius on the underlying scheme together with multiplication by $q$ on $M$.

-The definition of Frobenius pullback in the log setting is more subtle than that of the non-log case.
-There, we write down the relative Frobenius as a $k$-morphism to the Frobenius twist:
+The definition of Frobenius pullback in the log setting is more subtle than that of the non-log case where the relative Frobenius is a $k$-morphism to the Frobenius twist:

 where the base-change is by $q$-power Frobenius $\varphi^{\abs}\colon\Spec k\to \Spec k$.
-One can define the Frobenius pullback on overconvergent isocrystals by the following steps: evaluate on a frame $\cP$ to obtain a vector bundle with overconvergent connection; base-change this bundle by a lift of Frobenius $\sigma\colon V\to V$ to obtain a bundle on $\cP^{\sigma}$ and thus an overconvergent isocrystal on $X^{(q)}$; and then pull back by relative Frobenius $\varphi\colon X\to X^{(q)}$ \cite[Section~8.3]{LS:Rigid-cohomology}.
-In the $p$-adic integration literature \cite{CI:Frobandmonodromy,Besser:Coleman}, one uses the isomorphism between $X$ and $X^{(q)}$ instead of twisting by $\sigma$, and obtains a {\em linear Frobenius} instead of a semi-linear Frobenius.
+One can define the Frobenius pullback on overconvergent isocrystals in the non-log setting by the following steps: evaluate on a frame $\cP$ to obtain a vector bundle with overconvergent connection; base-change this bundle by a lift of Frobenius $\sigma\colon W(k)\to W(k)$ to obtain a bundle on $\cP^{\sigma}$ and thus an overconvergent isocrystal on $X^{(q)}$; and then pull back by relative Frobenius $\varphi\colon X\to X^{(q)}$ \cite[Section~8.3]{LS:Rigid-cohomology}.
+In the $p$-adic integration literature \cite{CI:Frobandmonodromy,Besser:Coleman}, one uses the isomorphism between $X$ and $X^{(q)}$ instead of twisting by $\sigma$ and obtains a {\em linear Frobenius} instead of a semi-linear Frobenius.
 We will follow this convention.

-In the log setting, we would like to work over the base $(S,\N)$.
-Because of the non-trivial action of $\varphi^{\abs}$ on the monoid $\N$, $(X^{(q)},M^{(q)})$ can be different from $(X,M)$, and it's not obvious how to relate their frames.
-We will remedy this problem by only studying log schemes $(X_t,M_t)$ arising from $\pi$-$t$ basechange.
-Then, the dependency of the log scheme on the generator $e_\pi$ of $\N$ is transferred over to $e_t$ of $\N_t$.
+In the log setting, because of the non-trivial action of $\varphi^{\abs}$ on the base $(S,\N)$, $(X^{(q)},\M^{(q)})$ can be different from $(X,\M)$, and it's not obvious how to relate their frames.
+We will remedy this problem by only studying log schemes $(X_t,M_t)$ arising from $\pi$-$t$ base-change.
 As will be described in Remark~\ref{r:faltingsfrob}, this idea originates in the work of Faltings \cite{Faltings:crystalline}.

 For a log scheme $f\colon (X,M)\to (S,\N)$, we define the relative Frobenius $\varphi$ by the following commutative diagram

 where $(X^{(q)},M^{(q)})=(X,M)\times_{(S,\N),\varphi^{\abs}} (S,\N)$ and $p_1$ is projection to the first factor.